Fürstenberg/Havel

 Fürstenberg ([ˈfʏʁstn̩ˌbɛʁk]) is a town in the Oberhavel district, Brandenburg, Germany.

-Until 1919, Fürstenberg was part of the former Grand Duchy of Mecklenburg-Strelitz

 Geography

 Fürstenberg is situated on the River Havel, 21 km south of Neustrelitz, and 75 km north of Berlin.

-The city lies at the southern edge of the Mecklenburg Lake District and is framed by the Röblinsee, Baalensee, and Schwedtsee lakes.
+The town lies at the southern edge of the Mecklenburg Lake District and is framed by the Röblinsee, Baalensee, and Schwedtsee lakes.
 The River Havel splits into several channels as it flows through the town, one of which contains a lock used by vessels navigating the river.
 The original town site was situated on an island between these channels.

 Districts of Fürstenberg

 Fürstenberg includes nine areas, named for former villages that are now mostly farmland or little more than a church: